 Whether you’re looking to bring in extra income each month or turn your blog into a full-time job, it’s a good idea to start brainstorming ways you can potentially monetize your blog.

-If your goal is to make money from your blog someday, then choosing the right niche is important.
+If your goal is to make money from your blog someday, then choosing a profitable blog niche is important.
 Even though some niche-less blogs make money, they are successful because they know who their target audience is.

 Many people email me asking if it’s too late to start a profitable blog.
 My answer is this: it’s not too late!
 If you start your blog the right way and are dedicated to growing your audience, there is lots of potential to make money online.